hxj5/scCNASim/docs/manual.rst

 .. note::
    The simulator is designed for diploid genome.
-   Generally, it is recommended to use normal cells as ``source_cell_type`` for simulation of somatic CNVs.
+   Generally, it is recommended to use normal cells as ``source_cell_type`` for simulation of somatic CNAs.

-Clonal CNV profile (TSV file)
+Clonal CNA profile (TSV file)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The clonal CNV profile stored in a header-free TSV file.
+The clonal CNA profile stored in a header-free TSV file.
 Its first 7 columns should be ``chrom``, ``start``, ``end``, ``region``,
 ``clone``, ``cn_ale0``, and ``cn_ale1``, where

 chrom : str
-    The chromosome name of the CNV region.
+    The chromosome name of the CNA region.

 start : int
-    The start genomic position of the CNV region, 1-based and inclusive.
+    The start genomic position of the CNA region, 1-based and inclusive.

 end : int or "Inf"
-    The end genomic position of the CNV region, 1-based and inclusive.
+    The end genomic position of the CNA region, 1-based and inclusive.
     To specify the end of the whole chromosome, you can use either the actual
     genomic position or simply ``Inf``.

 region : str
-    The ID of the CNV region, can be arbitrary string as long as it is unique
+    The ID of the CNA region, can be arbitrary string as long as it is unique
     in each clone.

 clone : str